Tropical Storm Georgette (2010): Preparations and impact

-Prior to the arrival of Georgette, the Mexican government issued a tropical storm warning for extreme southern Baja California Sur., but was dropped when Georgette moved inland.
+The Mexican government issued a tropical storm warning for extreme southern Baja California Sur.
 Officials warned rural areas in Baja California Sur of heavy rain and high wind.
-Forecasters at the NHC noted the potential for up to 10 in (25 mm) of rainfall, especially over the higher terrain.
-The forecasters also noted potential for deadly flooding and mudslides.
-Officials evacuated over 1,000 families from floodplains and opened four shelters in Los Cabos.

-In Sonora, the state's civil protection committee placed the south portion of the state under an "orange" alert, and a "red" alert soon after; the alert was lifted that same evening, after Georgette moved inland.
-A total of 52 shelters were opened in the Cajeme municipality.
-In Guaymas, 300 people from the city and surrounding areas were placed in shelters; 250 more people sought shelter from Georgette in Empalme.
-Schools in Bahía Kino and coastal areas of the Hermosillo Municipality suspended classes as a precaution.
-Classes resumed statewide on September 23.
+Officials issued a red alert for parts of Sonora.
+52 shelters were opened in the Cajeme municipality.
+Schools in Bahía Kino and coastal areas of the Hermosillo Municipality temporarily suspended classes.

 Georgette caused the heaviest rains on Baja California Sur in the last 15 years, leaving many people homeless.
 Georgette also produced high waves.
 The tropical cyclone worsened Mexico's flooding problem which started when Hurricane Karl made landfall several days earlier.
 A peak rainfall total of 5.9 in fell in Todos Santos.
-Throughout Sonora, rainfall up to 4.7 in triggered flooding that damaged 220 homes.
-Georgette caused 2.61 in of rainfall in Guaymas Flooding was reported in several places (Empalme, Etchojoa, Navojoa, Guaymas, Los Mochis), causing 500,000 people to be evacuated.
+Rainfall in Sonora reached 112 mm.
+Across Sonora, the rains forced about 500,000 people to evacuate.
+The floods damaged 220 homes.
 Heavy runoff caused inflows of 18,000 ft3/s into El Novillo Dam, forcing the Comisión Nacional del Agua, the local water authorities, to release water from the dam.

 Moisture from the system combined with an approaching trough to produce heavy rainfall and thunderstorms across New Mexico.
 A total of 6.42 in was reported in Gladstone.
 The rains caused flooding that killed a person along the Rio Grande near Carnuel.
 Total damage in New Mexico totaled to US$12,000.
 Moisture from the system also caused flooding in Arizona.
 2.25 inches of rain fell in 45 minutes.
 Numerous roads were washed out, causing several vehicles to be damaged by floodwaters.
 Damaged totaled to US$50,000.
 In Texas, flash flooding caused US$10,000 in damage.